 The Weather Prophets

 Writing a book is like collecting pebbles and muck that might look like ideas and jamming them together into a coherent narrative.
 It takes lots of ideas to make a complete book.
-The ideas can come from anywhere, anytime and be a complete surprise - and change the whole direction of the book.
-One of … Continue reading The Weather Prophets
+The ideas can come from anywhere, anytime, and be a complete surprise, and change the whole direction of the book.
+One of the … Continue reading The Weather Prophets

 Not a drop of rain!